Anacatarinapinheiro/SQL_Project_Mint_Classics_Company/README.md

 - How many warehouses were in operation.
 - Which product lines were stored in each warehouse.

-One of the analyses we performed was to understand the relationship between warehouses and product lines.
-The following SQL query was used to retrieve the data:
+One of the analyses I performed was to understand the relationship between warehouses and product lines.

 ```sql
 SELECT